ARMmbed/mbed-os-example-blinky-baremetal/README.md

 ### The bare metal mode

-The bare metal mode is a configuration of Mbed OS that excludes the RTOS as well as other features.
-It is specifically targeted for memory constrained devices because it gives developers higher degree of control of their system.
-See more details [here](https://os.mbed.com/docs/mbed-os/v5.15/reference/mbed-os-bare-metal.html)
+The bare metal mode is a configuration of Mbed OS that excludes the RTOS, as well as other features.
+We designed it specifically for memory-constrained devices because it gives you more control over the system.
+For more details, please see [the bare metal documentation](https://os.mbed.com/docs/mbed-os/latest/reference/mbed-os-bare-metal.html)

-To build with the bare metal profile, the application configuration file must contain the following:
+To build with the bare metal profile, the application configuration file must contain:

 ```
 {
     "requires": ["bare-metal"]
 }
 ```

-### Futher optimisations
+### Futher optimizations

 #### Linking with smaller C libraries

-Both the `ARM` and `GCC_ARM` toolchains support optimised versions of their C standard libraries, microlib and newlib-nano respectively and we recommend using them with the bare metal profile.
+Both the `ARM` and `GCC_ARM` toolchains support optimized versions of their C standard libraries, microlib and newlib-nano.
+We recommend using them with the bare metal profile.

-To build with the smaller C libraries, the application configuration file needs to be modified as follows:
+To build with the smaller C libraries, modify the application configuration file:

 ```
 {
     "target_overrides": {